This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A uterine prolapse

-means your uterus slips down into your vagina.
-Prolapse can happen if the tissue and muscles supporting your uterus become weak or damaged.
+is a condition that causes your uterus to slip down into your vagina.
+Prolapse can happen if the tissues and muscles supporting your uterus become weak or damaged.

 Common signs and symptoms:

 - A soft bulge or lump in your vagina that may bulge through your vaginal opening